 8. Place the router in the centre of your home

 Homeowners often don’t realise that the location of their router can have an impact on security.
 If your router is positioned near a door or window it increases the chance of your wi-fi signal being intercepted by someone with malicious intent.
-To improve the security of your home Wi-Fi, it’s best to place your Wi-Fi router as close to the centre of your home as possible and this will reduce the chance of hackers connecting to your network.
+To improve the security of your home Wi-Fi, it’s best to setup your Wi-Fi router as close to the centre of your home as possible and this will reduce the chance of cybercriminals hacking your guest network.

 9. Enable MAC Address Filtering

 Most broadband routers will have a unique identifier called the physical address or Media Access Control (MAC) address.
 This address aims to improve security by limiting the number of devices that can hook up to the home network.
 Homeowners have the option to type in the MAC addresses of all devices in the home and this restricts the network to only allow connections from these approved addresses.
 This provides another layer of security to help keep hackers at bay.

 10. Disable Remote Administration

 Another way hackers can gain entry to a home network connection is through the remote administration feature on a router.
 Remote administration allows anyone close enough to your home to view or change your Wi-Fi settings.
 If you don’t need to remotely connect to your Wi-Fi router, it’s best to turn this feature off.
 This can be done by going into the administration section of the Wi-Fi settings and clicking on the disable button.